Bute House Agreement: Cooperation agreement

+The agreement details a dispute resolution process to resolve any concerns which arise.
+Should the First Minister, Deputy First Minister and Co-leaders of the Scottish Greens not be able to come to an agreement, the matter may be added to the excluded matters list.

+In 2025, Sturgeon revealed in her autobiography that part of her considerations when negotiating the agreement was the possibility of an electoral pact with the Greens in the 2026 Scottish parliament election where the SNP focused on constituency seats and the Greens the list.
+However, she believed it would be difficult to convince her party to back this deal and that she herself was also unsure about it.

+Policy programme

+The parties agreed a common policy programme, which was reaffirmed under the Yousaf government in its policy prospectus.
+It covers several topics, including: climate change, economic recovery, child poverty, the environment, energy and the constitution.

 Scottish independence

 The agreement contains a commitment to hold a second referendum on Scottish independence before 2026, and if possible by the end of 2023.
 The Alba Party criticised the agreement for a lack of urgency.

 Other issues

 The agreement will see both parties pledge for an increase investment in active travel and public transport, enhancing tenants' rights, a ten-year £500m Just Transition and establishing a National Care Service.

 Housing-related measures in the agreement include the creation of a new housing regulator, greater restrictions on winter evictions and a commitment to implementing a system of rent controls by the end of 2025.
 Harvie credited tenants' union Living Rent with having "created the political space" for the rent control proposals.

+Excluded matters

+Six matters are excluded from the Bute House Agreement, meaning the Greens are free to vote against the Scottish Government on these matters, and the Government is free to seek votes from other parties on these issues.
+These matters (except where mentioned in the agreement) include: